vivekpandey1222/Documentation/nagios.md

 # Podman

 Podman is an open-source container management tool that allows users to manage containers without the need for a container daemon.
-It is designed to be a lightweight, daemonless alternative to Docker.
+It is designed to be a lightweight, daemonless.
 Podman provides a command-line interface (CLI) for managing containers, pods, and container images.

 **Daemon**: A daemon is a background process or service that runs without direct interaction with the user.